wiredhut/wiredflow/docs/tutorial/4_service_with_pipelines.md

 <img src="https://raw.githubusercontent.com/wiredhut/wiredflow/main/docs/media/complex_flow_example.png" width="800"/>

-As can be seen from the code snippet above, a custom function has been implemented to integrate business logic of the proposed service.
+As can be seen from the code snippet above and from service visualization, a custom function has been implemented to integrate business logic of the proposed service via "core logic" stage.

 ## Sharing error messages

 We talked a lot above about the fact that if you run the service through a single entry point, it will effectively share errors.
-We suggest to use an example to figure out how it works.
+We suggest using an example to figure out how it works.
+Let's modify our custom function so that it crashes with an error.
+And run the code.

 ```Python